govau/observatory-website/README.md

 This process is very similar to creating a new blog.
 Firstly create a new markdown file in the `content/events` folder.

 Then add frontmatter to the top of this newly created file.
 Something like below.
+Make sure the path text is comparable to the event title for the purposes of consistency and accessibility.

 ```
 ---